fabiomattei/uglyduckling/README.md

 I don't think so!

 I have been writing web applications for many years.
 What were those applications doing?
-They were thanking data from a form, saving that data in a database and then editing that data in another form and showing that data in a table or in a diagram ad sometimes they were deleting that data (not very often to be fair).
+They were thaking data from a form, saving that data in a database and then editing that data in another form and showing that data in a table or in a diagram ad sometimes they were deleting that data (not very often to be fair).